|

 Thus, America's healthcare-system-induced deaths are the third leading cause of the death in the U.S., after heart disease and cancer.

-system is that as many as 40 million people in the U.S. do not have access to healthcare.
+One of the key problems of the U.S. health system is that as many as 40 million people in the U.S. do not have access to healthcare.
 The social and economic inequalities that are an integral part of American society are mirrored in the inequality of access to the health care system.
 Essentially, families of low socioeconomic status are cut off from receiving a decent level of health care.

 By citing these statistics, Starfield (2000) highlights the need to examine the type of health care provided to the U.S. population.
 The traditional medical paradigm that emphasizes the use of prescription medicine and medical treatment has not only failed to improve the health of Americans, but also led to the decline in the overall well-being of Americans.
 Starfield’s (2000) comparison of the medical systems of Japan and the U.S. captures the fundamental differences in the treatment approach.
 Unlike the U.S., Japan has the healthiest population among the industrialized nations.
 Instead of relying on sophisticated technology and professional personnel for medical treatment as in the U.S., Japan uses its technology solely for diagnostic purposes.
 Furthermore, in Japan, family members, rather than hospital staff, are involved in caring for the patients.